This post may contain compensated links. Please read our disclaimer for additional information.

 We stayed at the Hotel Bella Sky which is a 4 * hotel situate near the airport.
 It is in a beautiful modern building and is only a short trip by train or bus into the city centre.

 We found it very comfortable and would recommend it to families or couples looking for a boutique option near the airport.
-Don’t miss the views from the Sky Bar which are lovely.
+Don’t miss the views from the Sky Bar.

 Alternatively there are lots of options available in Copenhagen from booking.com.
 With free cancellation on most bookings they are my preferred option when reserving accommodation.